shahedpy/os/deadlock/README.md

 - **Hold and wait:**  a process holding at least one resource is waiting to acquire additional resources held by other processes
 - **No preemption:**  a resource can be released only voluntarily by the process holding it, after that process has completed its task
 - **Circular wait:**  there exists a set {P0, P1, …, Pn} of waiting processes such that P0 is waiting for a resource that is held by P1, P1 is waiting for a resource that is held by P2, …, Pn–1 is waiting for a resource that is held by Pn, and Pn is waiting for a resource that is held by P0.
+## Deadlock Prevention
+Restrain the ways request can be made
+- **Mutual Exclusion** not required for sharable resources (e.g., read-only files); must hold for non-sharable resources
+- **Hold and Wait** – must guarantee that whenever a process requests a resource, it does not hold any other resources